Piedpiperz80/game_plan/game_design_document.md

 ## Game World

+### Erda

+Erda is a world lost to time, where nightmares stalk the shadows and leviathan lurk the depths.
+Magic permeates all, breathing life to the living and undying alike.
+The light of civilization perilously flickers as the forces of chaos rage around it.
+Humans, elves and half-orcs form uneasy alliances, struggling together for survival against the inevitable end.
+The dwarves fall far from memory long since fleeing to the mountain strongholds of old.
+The gods seem to have abandoned the world to the ever-growing forces of darkness.
+Yet there is hope.
+In the ruins of ancient civilizations, the last of the great magicians still cling to life.
+In the frozen north, the last of the dwarves still hold their ancestral strongholds.
+And in the dark places of the world, the last of the heroes still stand against the tide of darkness.
+It is a time of heroes.
+A time of magic.
+A time of legend.

 ### Estel

-Estel is the last known bastion of civilization, holding fast against the forces that threaten it.
+Estel is the last known bastion of civilization in Erda, holding fast against the forces that threaten it.
 The city is nestled in the mountains, with stone walls carved into and out of the mountains themselves.
 The cobblestone roads are perennially covered in cold sea spray, and the salt of the ocean is thick in the air.
 The sound of breaking waves is constant, as ever-present as the threats outside the walls.

 The mountains offer natural protection to the South East, while the sea surrounds the city's Northern and Western borders.
 A nearly ruined bridge crossing offers a choke point to the main walled entrance over the river to its East.
 A great drawbridge denies all passage into and out of the city.